Angelino returns to RB Leipzig on loan from Man City with obligation to buy | Goal.com

 The 23-year-old will spend the entire 2020-21 campaign on loan with Leipzig and will potentially stay on a permanent basis.

-The season-long loan will include an appearance-based obligation to buy for an €18 million (£16m/$21) fee.
+The season-long loan will include an appearance-based obligation to buy for an €18 million (£16m/$21m) fee.

 Angelino must make 12 appearances for RB Leipzig to trigger the purchase obligation, and five of those 12 must come in the second half of the season.